eliona-smart-building-assistant/open-bos-app/USER_GUIDE.md

 ### Asset filtering

 In case it's not desired to import all assets from OpenBOS to Eliona, it's possible to write an asset filter that would include only matching assets.
-This app is able to filter the assets by: ID, Name and Template ID (for both assets and spaces).
+This app is able to filter the assets by: id, name and templateID (for both assets and spaces).
+See [Asset Filter documentation](https://doc.eliona.io/collection/eliona-english/manuals/settings/apps/asset-filter) for instructions on writing asset filters.

-If you want to filter out just a few assets, you can as well let the app create all the assets in Eliona and then archive the unwanted ones.
-The app will not create them again.

 ### Asset types